 Contingency plans are in place to address security concerns for "high profile" trials.
 These trials would include cases that generate a significant increase in media attention, and those that carry a significant risk to either party regardless of the outcome of the case.
 The court security staff handles prisoner transportation to and from the jail and the court house.

 In order to serve as a detective, a deputy must have served a minimum of five years in uniformed patrol; maintain a minimum firearms score of 80% (the state standard is 70%); and demonstrated the ability to work complex cases within the 6 month probationary period.
 Detectives are on a rotating after-hours call schedule.
 The average workload for a detective is 60 active cases per month.
 More complex cases are investigated by additional detectives, and occasionally involve the entire division, as was done in the missing person/homicide case of Mrs. Claudine Gifford.

 The Uniform Patrol Division is the most visible part of the sheriff’s office.
 Deputies answer calls for service throughout the 153 square miles of the county.
 Staffing includes 1 lieutenant, 2 sergeants, 2 School Resource Officers, and 7 uniformed patrol deputies.
-These deputies are well trained in all aspects of their duties by the Rappahannock Regional Criminal Justice Academy and other training providers.
+These deputies are trained at the Rappahannock Regional Criminal Justice Academy and through other training providers.
 Their responsibilities range from assisting a motorist to traffic enforcement to responding to a major crime or local disaster.
 Other duties include the making of criminal arrests, serving civil process, and providing a presence of law & order wherever their duties take them.
 Uniformed patrol deputies take the initial crime incident reports.
 These reports are reviewed by the investigative lieutenant to determine how the case should be assigned for investigation.